14 Spring 1919, 0545 Hours

 "What else is on here?"
 Jack asked as he sat up.

 "Quite a lot.
 I was surprised," Steve answered as he called up other files.
-Images of other armored vehicles from centuries ago and light years away appeared on the wallscreen, dating from Earth's Second World War to the Azanian Wars of the 2190's.
-Steve also searched though entries in the database where he had found the Piranha, and one of these caught Jack's attention.
+Images of other armored vehicles from centuries ago and light years away appeared on the display, dating from Earth's Second World War to the Azanian Wars of the 2190's.
+Steve also searched additional entries in the same repository as the Piranha data, and one of these caught Jack's attention.
 "Hold it, hold it, wait a second.
 What is that?"

 Steve smiled as he suppressed the other files and expanded the one Jack was looking at to fill the wallscreen.
 "Ugly beast, isn't it?
-It's called an Abrams."
+It was called an Abrams."

 Jack looked longingly at the image of the large, brutish tank on the wallscreen.
 "Damn.
 You know what I would give for some real armor?"